Why Lincoln Matters: As a Leader

 Barry Graham, Ford’s Theatre Fan: Mr. Lincoln’s sacrifices and leadership during what many consider the most troubling period in American History epitomizes the highest standard for selfless service to the Nation.
 His untimely death at the conclusion of the conflict marks him as perhaps the consummate model for giving the last full measure possible to the greatest of American struggles.

 Watch what Stephen Rayne, Director of The Widow Lincoln and The Heavens Are Hung In Black” had to say:

 Sarah Jencks, Director of Education Programming: Lincoln provides us with a model of great leadership, although most people didn’t think so in his own time.
 Lincoln’s humor, his careful approach to difficult situations, and his political acumen make him a fascinating and crucial figure in the history of the United States.
 Watch more about Why Lincoln Matters to Sarah.

 Tracey Avant, Curator of Exhibitions: Lincoln is important to me because of his lasting legacy in both words and deeds.
 He accomplished so much as president, in basically only one four-year term.
 As if masterfully managing the Civil War, preventing the dissolution of the Union and putting African Americans on the road to equality with the Emancipation Proclamation weren’t enough accomplishments, Lincoln was instrumental in the passage of several important legislative acts.

 Find more thoughts on our website.

-Claire Gallo is a former Ford’s Theatre Marketing and Communication Intern and a student at American University with a double major in Public Relations/Strategic Communications and Sociology.
+Claire Gallo is former Ford’s Theatre Marketing and Communication Intern and graduate of American University with a double major in Public Relations/Strategic Communications and Sociology.